 The Glendale Successor Agency (the "GSA") issued \$20,810 in 2016 tax allocation refunding bonds with an average rate of 1.74% to refinance the former Glendale Redevelopment Agency's (the "Agency") outstanding Central Glendale Redevelopment Project Tax Allocation Bonds, 2010 Series.
 The advance refunding of Tax Allocation Bonds, 2010 Series resulted in a difference between the reacquisition price of refunding bonds and the net carrying amount of the refunded bonds.
-The deferred loss on refunding as of June 30, 2021 for \$603 is recognized and reported in the financial statements as a deferred outflows of resources and is being amortized through FY 2024-25.
+The deferred loss on refunding as of June 30, 2021 for \$426 is recognized and reported in the financial statements as a deferred outflows of resources and is being amortized through FY 2024-25.
 The refunding also resulted in cash flow savings of \$5,231 which is the difference between the cash flows required to service the prior debt service and the cash flows required to service the new 2016 refunding bonds.
-The refunding bonds are repaid.
+The refunding of the 2010 Tax Allocation Bonds was approved by the Oversight Board and the DOF, to provide savings until the Refunding Bonds are repaid.
 The property tax derived from the former Agency's Central Project Area is pledged to repay these Bonds until they are paid in full.
-The funds are distributed by the County of Los Angeles semi-annually through the ROPS process, subject to the approval by the Successor Agency's Oversight Board and the DOF.
-As of June 30, 2021, the principal balance is \$20,810.
-The 2016 Bonds will mature in regularly increasing principal amounts ranging from \$6,665 to \$7,210 from FY 2022-23 to FY 2024-25.
-The reserve requirement of the bond issue is satisfied by a surety bond policy with a face value of \$2,081.
+The funds are distributed by the County of Los Angeles semi-annually through the ROPS process, subject to the approval by the Successor Agency's Oversight